-Epilepsy surgery is a procedure that removes or alters an area of your brain where seizures originate.
+Epilepsy surgery is a procedure that removes an area of the brain where seizures occur.

-Epilepsy surgery is most effective when seizures always originate in a single location in the brain.
-Epilepsy surgery is not the first line of treatment but is considered when at least two anti-seizure medications have failed to control seizures.
+Epilepsy surgery is most effective when seizures always occur in a single location in the brain.
+Epilepsy surgery is not the first line of treatment.
+But it might be an option when at least two anti-seizure medicines have failed to control seizures.

 Why it's done

-Epilepsy surgery may be an option when medications do not control seizures, a condition known as medically refractory epilepsy or drug-resistant epilepsy.
-The goal of epilepsy surgery is to eliminate seizures or limit their severity.
+Epilepsy surgery may be an option when medicines don't control seizures.
+This is a condition known as medically refractory epilepsy or drug-resistant epilepsy.
+Epilepsy surgery is done to stop seizures or limit their severity.
 Surgery also is done to lessen seizure-related deaths, decrease the use of anti-seizure medications and decrease the possible side effects of the medicines.

-Poorly controlled epilepsy can result in a number of complications and health risks, including the following:
+Poorly controlled epilepsy can result in a number of complications and health risks, including:

 - Physical injuries during a seizure

 - Drowning, if the seizure occurs during a bath or swimming

 - Developmental delays in children